-Honda has the Honda Accord and Honda Civic as it’s more middle-class option, and Honda positions their Honda Acura cars as the more upper-class option.
+Honda has the Honda Accord and Honda Civic as its more middle-class option, and Honda positions its Honda Acura cars as the more upper-class option.

-They’re all still cars at the end of the day, but some offer more “bells and whistles” to market towards different target audiences.
+They’re all still cars at the end of the day, but some offer more “bells and whistles” to market to different target audiences.

 Providing those “keys” for different “locks.”